simbo1905/thinbus-srp-js/README.md

 *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW*

-There is a npm version of this library up on GitHub at [thinbus-srp-npm](https://github.com/simbo1905/thinbus-srp-npm) in the mid term I plan to remove the JavaScript from this Java version and update the demos to have the npm version be the canonical JavaScript.
+There is a npm version of the JavaScript code from this project up on GitHub at [thinbus-srp-npm](https://github.com/simbo1905/thinbus-srp-npm).
+In the long term I plan to update the build scripts in this repo and the demos to fetch the JavaScript from the npm package and delete the version in this repo.

 *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW* *NEW*